-- Add training to enter the wage equation as an additional human capital investment - potentially offsetting the depreciation of experience capital - allow for endogeneity of training - allow for job induction training - The training impact on wages is significant, conditional on education, experience, family background, heterogeneity, - Firm-based qualification training is key - with return equivalent to that in formal education - Particularly strong effects for middle education group
+- Add training to the determination of wage progression as an additional human capital investment - offsetting the depreciation of experience capital, - allow for job-induction training. - The training impact on wages is significant, conditional on education, experience, family background, heterogeneity, - Firm-based qualification training is key , - with return equivalent to that in formal education. - Particularly strong effects for middle education group